Thursday, June 20, 2019

 I stood listening for movement, but heard nothing.
 A few minutes passed.
 He made no more noise from outside.

 A half hour later I decided to go out myself and look around, to be sure he was gone.
-I didn’t find him in the hallway, nor on the stairs going down (he was too short to use the elevator) nor anywhere near the building’s entrance.
-I glanced both ways down the street.
-Nowhere.
+I didn’t find him in the hallway, nor on the stairs going down (he was too short to use the elevator) nor anywhere near the building’s main entrance.
+I scanned both ways down the street.
+Nothing.

-That was a week ago.
+All this happened a week ago.
 There have been no problems since.
 I did clean out and disinfect my fridge.
 And I called my father.
-Why I’m not quite sure.
+Though of course I told him nothing about what happened.
+He wouldn't have believed me.

-I’m still only half convinced it happened.
-But no, I know it did.
-It is all seared in my mind.
-Nobody drugged me.
+Sometimes I’m only half convinced myself it happened.
+But no, I know it happened.
+It's all too clear in my mind.
+I wasn't drugged.
+And Maureen wasn't drugged.

-And so a question: If I run into Maureen again, which I suppose is possible, should I apologize?
-Should I tell her?
+And so a question: If I ever run into her again, which I suppose is possible, should I tell her?
+Should I try to apologize?

 Check out my Idiocy, Ltd. and begin the long, hard reckoning.

 Friday, June 14, 2019

 I’ve been roundly disappointed in reactions to Sohrab Ahmari’s piece decrying “David French-ism”.
 Reading through the first flurry of pundit weigh-ins, I kept thinking Huh?
 Did I miss something in the original?
 So I went back and reread it.
 No, in fact, on second reading I still don’t see any blanket rejection of the liberal order.
 Ahmari was not, as many claimed, declaring himself a theocrat.
 It’s just not there.